-If there is one thing online dating has taught us, though it may make it easier to start a relationship, breaking up is still hard to do!
+If there’s one thing online dating has taught us, it’s that while technology has made it easier to start a relationship, breaking up is still hard to do!

-“Hi (Advisors Name) I want to thank you and express my appreciation for all your help over the past few years with my investment accounts.
-At this time, I’ve decided though to move my accounts to another institution that I feel is a better fit for me going forward.
-I wanted to notify you as you should be receiving the transfer requests shortly.”
+“Hi <Advisor’s Name> – I am writing to you for two reasons: first, to thank you for your advice and guidance over the years and second, to address next steps in my financial journey.
+At this time, I’ve decided to move in a different direction and will be moving my account(s) to another institution that I believe is a better fit for me going forward.
+As a courtesy, I wanted to reach out and notify you as you will be receiving the transfer requests shortly.”